Igalia/explainers/css/line-clamp/README.md

 ## Implementation

-The "collapse approach" of the line-clamp feature can be implemented on top of the "-webkit-line-clamp" property already supported, so interms of implementation complexity it's the best solution for the 3 major web engines.
+The “collapse approach” of the line-clamp feature can be implemented on top of the already supported `-webkit-line-clamp` property, so in terms of implementation complexity it's the best solution for the 3 major web engines.

-Since it doesn't require fragmentation, we could implementing the feature as a simple longhand property, instead of a shorthand of 3 new properties as it's defined in the current spec.
+Since it doesn't require fragmentation, we could implementing the feature as a simple longhand property, instead of a shorthand of 3 new properties as defined in the current spec.
 The syntax would as follows:

  	`none | auto | <integer [1,inf]>`

-The 'auto' value is [proposed](https://github.com/w3c/csswg-drafts/issues/9368) as a possible value for the new max-lines property, which an eventual line-clamp shorthand will manage.
-When using this value, the numer of lines will be determined according to the value of the maxÂŽheight property.
+The `auto` value is [proposed](https://github.com/w3c/csswg-drafts/issues/9368) as a possible value for the new `max-lines` property, which an eventual `line-clamp` shorthand will manage.
+When using this value, the number of lines will be determined according to the value of the `max-height` property.

 ### Backward compatibility

-In order to ensure the compatibility with the prefixed version -webkit-line-clamp the current spec draft [proposes](https://drafts.csswg.org/css-overflow-4/#propdef--webkit-line-clamp) to define it as a shorthand of the same properties the new line-clamp is handling, but intrducing special values for the deprecated ```display: -webkit-box``` and ```continue: -webkit-discard```
+In order to ensure the compatibility with the prefixed `-webkit-line-clamp`, the current spec draft [proposes](https://drafts.csswg.org/css-overflow-4/#propdef--webkit-line-clamp) to define it as a shorthand of the same properties the new `line-clamp` is handling, but introducing special values for the deprecated ```display: -webkit-box``` and ```continue: -webkit-discard```

-Alternatively, given that the implementation of the 'collapse approach' proposed here relies on the code of the prefixed property, we could define it as an alias of the new line-clamp shorthand.
+Alternatively, given that the implementation of the “collapse approach” proposed here relies on the code of the prefixed property, we could define it as an alias of the new `line-clamp` shorthand.

 ## Examples